no1se2/No1seAutoSQL/README.md

 # No1seAutoSQL
-## This is a Python script that is designed to search for and exploit XSS vulnerabilities on websites.
+## This is a Python script that is designed to search for and exploit SQL injection vulnerabilities on websites.

 # The script in action: